 - Competitive interruption: an attempt to change the topic to further your own agenda; or to gain the audience’s attention.

-- Everyone else interrupts: Interrupting is common in your workgroup, culture or family; so you see it as ”no big deal”.
+- Everyone else interrupts: Interrupting is common in your workgroup, culture or family.

 - You’re excited or passionate about the topic at hand; which can make it difficult to wait your turn.

 How do you stop interrupting?